jchavez248/Application_DataManagement_SoftwareDevelopment_Projects/POS_VisualBasic/README.txt

 Structure of files:

-Form1.vb - This used to create event handlers and utilize event driven program for
+Form1.vb - This file is used to create event handlers and utilize event driven programming for
            allowing functionality of buttons when clicked on the actual application.
 	   All of the code for the calculations, data manipulation and data binding will occur on this file.